-Crystal Enterprises met weekly with procurement and/or contract representatives and sent follow up emails and memos to document contract disparities.
-As a direct result of the State of Maryland's inaccurate RFP, Crystal Enterprises incurred substantial debts related to the amount of food it ordered and could not use due to unsanitary conditions.
-After three (3) weeks of service on an untenable contract with negative revenues, Crystal Enterprises could no longer afford the required food, staff and supplies.
-The lack of cash flow led to mounting debts, lawsuits and eventually judgments and liens.
-At that time, Crystal Enterprises employed over two hundred (200) employees and continued to be a preferred and trusted employer in the State of Maryland and across the country.
+Crystal Enterprises met weekly with the State of Maryland's procurement and/or contract representatives and sent follow up emails and memos to document contract disparities.
+As a direct result of the State of Maryland's inaccurate RFP, Crystal Enterprises incurred substantial debts related to the amount of food it ordered and could not use due to the unsanitary conditions present at the nine (9) correctional institutions.
+After three (3) weeks of service on an untenable contract with negative revenues, Crystal Enterprises could no longer afford to pay for the required food, staff, and supplies.
+The lack of cash flow quickly led to Crystal Enterprises experiencing mounting debts, lawsuits and eventually judgments and liens.
+At that time, Crystal Enterprises employed over two hundred (200) employees and continued to be a preferred and trusted employer in both the State of Maryland and across the country.
 Crystal Enterprises' CEO along with other company leaders decided not to cease operations and dismiss its staff.
 Instead, Crystal Enterprises sought alternate funding sources.

 Crystal Enterprises has worked hard to enjoy a twenty eight (28) year history of profitable and fiscally responsible operations.
-Prior to the Baltimore Correctional Facility Food Service contract, Crystal Enterprises demonstrated fiscal health by its ability to obtain a two (2) Million Dollar performance bond in addition to securing a \$400,000.00 advance loan to finance startup costs for the Baltimore contract.
-After closing the contract, and despite the significant loss of income over the span of eight (8) months, Crystal Enterprises paid an estimated 1.2 million dollars of debts incurred from the losses of the project including loans advanced to finance startup costs.
-For example, telephone leases, copy machine lease, two-way radios and various other operational costs in addition to the loss of food.
+Prior to the Baltimore Correctional Facility Food Service Contract (hereinafter "Baltimore Contract"), Crystal Enterprises demonstrated fiscal health by its ability to obtain a two (2) Million Dollar performance bond in addition to securing a \$400,000.00 advance loan to finance startup costs for the Baltimore Contract.
+After closing the contract, and despite the significant loss of income over the span of eight (8) months, Crystal Enterprises paid an estimated \$1.2 million dollars of debts incurred from the losses of the project; including loans advanced to finance startup costs.
+Such costs startup costs included, for example, telephone leases, a copy machine lease, two-way radios and various other operational costs in addition to the loss of food.
 This is a testament to the fiscal strength of the firm.

-The CEO and management of Crystal Enterprises recognized the insurmountable financial pitfalls that would ensue had they continued with the project.
-To remain viable and protect its brand, the company chose not to continue.
-The State later acknowledged its errors as well as the conditions of the facilities and the contract was terminated.
-While it was a difficult decision not to bid for the follow-on contract, not doing so was clearly in the best interest of Crystal Enterprises in its efforts to remain viable and protect its brand.
+The CEO and management of Crystal Enterprises recognized the insurmountable financial pitfalls that would ensue had they continued with the Baltimore Contract.
+To remain viable and protect its brand, Crystal Enterprises chose not to continue the Baltimore Contract.
+The State of Maryland later acknowledged its errors as well as the conditions of the nine (9) correctional facilities and the Baltimore Contract was eventually terminated.
+While it was a difficult decision not to bid for the follow-up contract, not doing so was clearly in Crystal Enterprises' best interests considering the company's ongoing efforts to remain viable and protect its brand.

 Crystal Enterprises has received numerous commendations and awards for staff performance on food and facility services contracts.
-The firm has received numerous industry awards for superior food service and facility operations provided to the United States Air Force.

-Additionally, Crystal Enterprises has been recognized and awarded as follow:
+Crystal Enterprises has received numerous industry awards for superior food service and facility operations provided to the United States Air Force.
+Additionally, Crystal Enterprises has been recognized and awarded the following honors and distinctions: